datanav/docs/training/030_dtl/030_Novice.rst

 	In the global pipe:

-		- Merge at least three namespaces
+		- Merge data from at least three different namespaces.

-		- Check for relations between the merged namespaces.
+		- Check for contextual equivalence between the merged namespaces.

-			- In case of relations, define equalities.
+			- In case of contextual equivalence, define equalities.

 		- Use ``["coalesce"]``